biobakery/cgfp/README.md

 If you use the protocol or data files provided here, please cite the following publication:

 B. J. Levin *et al*., *Science* **355**, eaai8386 (2017).
-(DOI: [10.1126/science.aai8386](http://dx.doi.org/10.1126/science.aai8386))
+(DOI: [10.1126/science.aai8386](https://doi.org/10.1126/science.aai8386))

 ----

 ## Prerequisites

-* **Sequence Similarity Network (SSN) for Protein Family of Interest (PFOI).** SSNs can be generated using the Enzyme Function Initiatives-Enzyme Similarity Tool (EFI-EST) at [http://efi.igb.illinois.edu/efi-est/](http://efi.igb.illinois.edu/efi-est/).
-In addition to the tutorial on the EFI-EST website, see [this review](http://www.dx.doi.org/10.1016/j.bbapap.2015.04.015) for more information on SSN construction.
+* **Sequence Similarity Network (SSN) for Protein Family of Interest (PFOI).** SSNs can be generated using the Enzyme Function Initiatives-Enzyme Similarity Tool (EFI-EST) at [https://efi.igb.illinois.edu/efi-est/](https://efi.igb.illinois.edu/efi-est/).
+In addition to the tutorial on the EFI-EST website, see [this review](https://doi.org/10.1016/j.bbapap.2015.04.015) for more information on SSN construction.
 For chemically guided functional profiling to be successful, SSNs must be well-constructed.
 Ideally, the clusters within an SSN should be known to represent isofunctional proteins.
 The code and tutorial below assume that the SSN has been generated from an InterPro family.
 If another option was used, such as with user-supplied sequences, the general workflow will be identical, but the scripts below will not apply.

 * **Cytoscape.** A program used to visualize SSNs.
-Cytoscape can be downloaded from [www.cytoscape.org](http://www.cytoscape.org).
+Cytoscape can be downloaded from [https://cytoscape.org](https://cytoscape.org/).
 The tools below have been validated with Cytoscape 3.2.1.

 * **ShortBRED.** A method to quantify protein families in metagenomes and metatranscriptomes with high specificity.
 Detailed instructions for installing and running ShortBRED can be found at [https://bitbucket.org/biobakery/shortbred/wiki/Home](https://bitbucket.org/biobakery/shortbred/wiki/Home).
-For users having issues with installing or running ShortBRED, please direct questions to <mailto:shortbred-users@googlegroups.com>.
+For users having issues with installing or running ShortBRED, please direct questions to the [BioBakery help forum](https://forum.biobakery.org/c/Microbial-community-profiling/ShortBRED).

 * **Background protein reference.** ShortBRED requires a "protein universe" to aid in finding peptide markers for proteins of interest.
-We recommend UniRef90 for this purpose, [which can be downloaded here](http://www.uniprot.org/downloads).
+We recommend UniRef90 for this purpose, [which can be downloaded here](https://www.uniprot.org/downloads).
 UniRef90 is a comprehensive, non-redundant representation of the proteins in UniProt (clustered at 90% amino acid identity).
-More information about UniRef90 can be found [here](http://www.uniprot.org/help/uniref).
+More information about UniRef90 can be found [here](https://www.uniprot.org/help/uniref).

 * **Metagenomes of interest.** User-provided metagenomes and metatranscriptomes can be used in this protocol.
 Publicly available datasets can be used for this analysis as well.
-The [Human Microbiome Project](http://hmpdacc.org/HMASM/) has made available hundreds of metagenomes.
-[MG-RAST](http://metagenomics.anl.gov/) and the [EBI metagenomics database](https://www.ebi.ac.uk/metagenomics/) are additional, excellent resources for acquiring shotgun meta’omic sequencing data for a variety of projects and microbial community types.
+The [Human Microbiome Project](https://www.hmpdacc.org/HMASM/) has made available hundreds of metagenomes.
+[MG-RAST](http://www.mg-rast.org/) and the [EBI metagenomics database](https://www.ebi.ac.uk/metagenomics/) are additional, excellent resources for acquiring shotgun meta’omic sequencing data for a variety of projects and microbial community types.

 * **CGFP scripts.** Two scripts, compatible with Python 2.7+, are required to complete the protocol.
-[Download those scripts + demo data here](https://bitbucket.org/biobakery/cgfp/get/default.zip).
+[Download those scripts + demo data here](https://github.com/biobakery/cgfp/archive/master.zip).
 Alternatively, you may directly clone this repository: ``git clone https://github.com/biobakery/cgfp.git``.

 ----